WebMonitor.fyi logoWebMonitor.fyi

 Will the monitors keep working through Cyber Monday?

 Yes.
-Monitors run continuously until you pause or delete them.
+On paid plans, monitors keep running until you pause or delete them.
 Cyber Monday extends the deal window — many of the best electronics deals show up Sunday night into Monday.

 Can I track competitor pricing during Black Friday too?